egeozgul/Custom-3D-Software-Rendering-Engine/README.md

 # Current Features:
 * depth-buffering for the painters problem.
-* triangle rasterization
+* triangle rasterization with antialiasing and shading calculations
+* back face culling for optimizing rednering
 * wavefront file format loading
+* sphere rendering without geometry data(index and vertex buffer)
-* triangle mesh generation
+* triangle mesh index and vertex buffer generation
 * FPS counter and limiter
 * pixel buffer masking (for removing water inside the boat)
 * resiable window size without blocking the program (I used seprate threads for handling client messages and for the main program)
-* Used multithreading for rendering triangles, and smiulating the environment dyanmics.
+* used multithreading for rendering triangles, and smiulating the environment dyanmics.
-* Implemented triangle clipping algotihm for optimizing the rasterization process.
+* implemented triangle clipping algotihm for optimizing the rasterization process.
+* custom font loading and rendering